jfcere/ngx-markdown/README.md

 ### ngx-markdown

-Use the following command to add ngx-markdown library to your `package.json` file.

-To add ngx-markdown library to your `package.json` file use the following command
+To add ngx-markdown library to your `package.json` use the following command.

 ```bash
 npm install ngx-markdown --save